 Always check with the Conservation District prior to planning/starting a project in or near a stream.
 Permits may be required!!!

 When dealing with erosion, realize that it is due to a number of factors such as meanders, high bedload transport rates, lack of riparian vegetation, increased flow, extreme events, scours, channel alterations upstream, road encroachments, and heavy grazing.
-Below are links discussing some methods used to help protect your land and water.
-If you have any further questions please contact the Lewis & Clark Conservation District.
+Some erosion is a good thing.

 - DO get a permit from the Conservation District and other permitting agencies prior to starting your project.

 - DO consider all the concerns regarding erosion, how your proposed activity will affect those up and downstream from your project.